datalad-handbook/book/docs/usecases/RStudio_user.rst

 ``datalad create --force -r`` in the parent repository.
 Now they are sure they set up DataLad to work in the repository and all submodules, since they used the ``-r``  option.
+Max also now understand what Bobby meant when he said that annexed files are not downloaded, and this is further explained in the next section.

 .. gitusernote:: Pushing and GIN-Tonic

   The scenario  does not present the use of remotes (server version of the resitory) and :command:`datalad push`, as it is indeed not different for R or Rstudio users.
-  One only needs to use the terminal with DataLad commands instead of the Git integration of Rstudio.
+  One *only* needs to use DataLad commands (in the terminal tab) instead of Git (integration in Rstudio-GUI or shell).

   While the original repositories are described as pure Git repositories here, most of the scenario was actually tested